robfatland/zero2x/Z2JH/README.md

 - Is a *cluster* a collection of *nodes*?

 - If Kubernetes is container orchestration, why the extra step to Helm to manage Kubernetes?
+    - Possibly: Helm is talented at configuring the Jupyter environment (customization)

 - What is a container-centric narrative of what happens here?